Best communication practices with Teams and Slack

 Good communication keeps teams running smoothly – whether in the office or remote.
 Microsoft Teams and Slack help, but using them effectively is key.
+The way a company sets up communication on these platforms shapes productivity, retention, and the time HR spends answering the same questions over and over.

 Why effective communication matters in modern workplaces